PatrickPT/patrickpt.github.io/content/posts/2023_01_01_why_a_blog/why_a_blog.md

     I decided to use [PaperMod theme](https://github.com/adityatelange/hugo-PaperMod) and it recommends to use .yml Config instead of .toml - and i am fine with that because i like yaml files.

 3. **Install your favorite Hugo Theme**

    The project is created but if you try to run it, it will just be an empty page.
 A style is needed to make it fully functional.

     You could create one from scratch but Hugo has a bunch of themes already prepared and ready to use!
-You can go to https://themes.gohugo.io/ and choose a theme you like. i like [PaperMod](https://github.com/adityatelange/hugo-PaperMod)
+You can go to https://themes.gohugo.io/ and choose a theme you like.
+I like [PaperMod](https://github.com/adityatelange/hugo-PaperMod)

         git init